-- (a) An individual who is disqualified from managing Aboriginal and Torres Strait Islander corporations under Part 6-5 of the CATSI Act may only be appointed as a Director of the Corporation if the appointment is made: - (i) with permission granted by the Registrar, or - (ii) with leave granted by the Court. - (b) An individual is only eligible for appointment as: - (i) a Member Director if the individual is a Member; and - (ii) an Expert Director if the individual meets the expertise requirements set out in any relevant expressions of interest for Expert Directors. - (c) An individual is not eligible for appointment as a Director if the individual is: - (i) an employee of the Corporation; or - (ii) if the Corporation is a Regional Corporation: - A. a director of another Eligible Noongar Entity; or - B. a committee member of any committee, or a director of any company, established in accordance with the Noongar Boodja Trust Deed unless that person holds that office by virtue of being a Director of the Corporation. - (d) An individual is only eligible for appointment as a Director if the individual: - (i) is at least 18 years of age; - (ii) is an Australian resident; - (iii) has never been disqualified from managing corporations or disqualified from being a director of a company or a responsible person of a charity under the ACNC Act; - (iv) substantially satisfies the following qualifications and requirements: - A. financial literacy; - B. leadership experience; - C. experience with directorships and boards, or can demonstrate a preparedness to question, challenge and critique, and a willingness to understand and commit to the highest standards of governance; - D. commitment to uphold all the legal duties, responsibilities and obligations of a Director; - E. absence of other commitments which would restrict the ability of the person to act effectively as a Director;
+- (a) An individual who is disqualified from managing Aboriginal and Torres Strait Islander corporations under Part 6-5 of the CATSI Act may only be appointed as a Director of the Corporation if the appointment is made: - (i) with permission granted by the Registrar, or - (ii) with leave granted by the court. - (b) An individual is only eligible for appointment as: - (i) a Member Director if the individual is a Member; and - (ii) an Expert Director if the individual meets the expertise requirements set out in any relevant expressions of interest for Expert Directors. - (c) An individual is not eligible for appointment as a Director if the individual is: - (i) an employee of the Corporation; or - (ii) if the Corporation is the Central Services Corporation: - (A) a director of a Regional Corporation; or - (B) a committee member of any committee, or a director of any company, established in accordance with the Noongar Boodja Trust Deed unless that person holds that office by virtue of being a Director of the Corporation. - (d) An individual is only eligible for appointment as a Director if the individual:

-- F. is of high repute and recognised integrity; - G. has not been convicted in the last five years of an indictable offence or criminal offence punished by imprisonment of 12 months or more by any Australian jurisdiction; and - (v) is able to produce a National Police Certificate which is acceptable to the Selections Committee.
+- (i) is at least 18 years of age; - (ii) is an Australian resident; - (iii) has never been disqualified from managing corporations; - (iv) substantially satisfies the following qualifications and requirements: - (A) financial literacy; - (B) leadership experience; - (C) experience with directorships and boards, or can demonstrate a preparedness to question, challenge and critique, and a willingness to understand and commit to the highest standards of governance; - (D) commitment to uphold all the legal duties, responsibilities and obligations of a Director; - (E) absence of other commitments which would restrict the ability of the person to act effectively as a Director; - (F) is of high repute and recognised integrity and has not been convicted in a criminal proceeding or named a subject of a pending criminal proceeding (excluding traffic violations and other minor offences).
+Such person shall not have been found in a civil proceeding to have violated any federal or state securities or commodities law, and shall not be subject to any Court or regulatory order or decree limiting his or her business activity, including in connection with the purchase or sale of any security or commodity; and - (G) standing and respect within the Noongar People; and - (v) is able to produce a National Police Certificate which is acceptable to the Selections Committee.